Skip to main content

 If you are following Doug Kaufmann diet (aka Kaufmann diet) this would be considered Kaufmann 1.
 Note apple cider vinegar is the only vinegar allowed on his diet.
 Due to the high amount of malic acid in this vinegar it may be considered a good anti fungal.

-I loved how my white queso dip recipe turned out, so I kept imagining how it would taste tossed with something like a gluten free chick pea pasta.
+I loved how my white queso dip recipe turned out, so I kept imagining how it would taste if I made a chickpea mac and cheese out of it.
 This chick pea mac and cheese was even better than I expected.
 If you are like me, and nachos are one of your favorite comfort foods, then I think you will enjoy this recipe.

 Forget the boring boxed version of mac and cheese and join me as I show you how to make chick pea mac and cheese.
 This recipe has just the right amount of spice and the added tomatoes and jalapeños just take it to another level.